dapphub/dapple/rewrite/docs/definitions.md

 **unbound package**: A package with at least one undefined named address.

 **staged package**: A package whose chain context can be modified.

-**deploy step**: An instruction that makes a change to a staged package AND/OR the global network state

-    * pending: dapple sent a transaction, but has not confirmed the action
-    * complete: dapple has confirmed that the transaction had the intended effect and is permanent

-**deploy script**: A sequence of deploy steps associated with a particular package.

 **complete package**: A package that can be bound with the result of the deploy script of a collection of some dependent package